docker/docs/atomist/configure/settings.md

 ## New image vulnerabilities

-Scan container images for new critical and high-severity vulnerabilities introduced via pull requests.
-New vulnerabilities display as a GitHub status check on the pull request.
+Extract software bill of material from container images, and match packages with data from vulnerability advisories.
+Identify when new vulnerabilities get introduced, and display them as GitHub status check on the pull request that introduces them.

 ## Base image tags

-Pin base image tags to digests in Dockerfiles and check for supported tags on Docker official images.
+Pin base image tags to digests in Dockerfiles, and check for supported tags on Docker official images.
 Automatically creates a pull request pinning the Dockerfile to the latest digest for the base image tag used.